dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 when both of the component signatures are present but also only when the verifier has verified both signatures.
-Moreover, no information is leaked to the receiver during the verification process on the possibile validity/invalidity of the component signatures until both verify.
+Moreover, no information is leaked to the receiver during the verification process on the possibile validity/invalidity of the component signatures until both verify (or fail to verify).
 This construct most closely mirrors traditional digital signatures where, assuming that the verifier does verify a signature at all, the result is either a positive verification of a the full signature or a failure if the signature is not valid.
 For hybrid signatures, a